thoughtspile/scoped-function/README.md

-# ScopedFunction — pass scope to new Function
+# ScopedFunction = new Function + scope

 `ScopedFunction` allows you to inject scope object into `Function` constructor.
 The properties of the scope object can be accesed in the function body as if they were closure variables: `ScopedFunction('return s;', { s: 'hello' }) -> 'hello'`.

-Build paper-thin DSLs over js syntax — allow your users to write math functions in standard syntax (`exp(10 * cos(x))`), without prepending the nasty `Math` builtin, or pass libraries to in-browser JS playgrounds.
+Build paper-thin DSLs over JavaScript syntax — allow your users to write math functions in standard syntax, `exp(10 * cos(x))`, without prepending the nasty `Math` builtin, or pass libraries to in-browser JS playgrounds.

 There's no runtime performance penalty for functions compiled using `ScopedFunction`.
-This library is a great foundation for safer and faster `eval` or `with`, which are known to be huge optimization busters.
-The library itself is tiny: 38 SLOC, or just 500 bytes when minified.
+This library is a great foundation for safer and faster `eval` or `with`, the infamous optimization busters.
+The library is tiny: 38 SLOC, or just 500 bytes when minified.

 ## Usage